One Flew Over the Cuckoo's Nest (film): Reception

-Jack Nicholson, Louise Fletcher and Brad Dourif garnered widespread critical acclaim for their performances, earning them Academy Award nominations for Best Actor, Best Actress and Best Supporting Actor respectively, with Nicholson and Fletcher winning.
+Jack Nicholson, Louise Fletcher and Brad Dourif garnered widespread critical acclaim for their performances, earning them Academy Award nominations for Best Actor, Best Actress, and Best Supporting Actor, respectively, with Nicholson and Fletcher winning.

 Critics praised the film, sometimes with reservations.
 Roger Ebert said:

 Miloš Forman's One Flew Over the Cuckoo's Nest is a film so good in so many of its parts that there's a temptation to forgive it when it goes wrong.
 But it does go wrong, insisting on making larger points than its story really should carry, so that at the end, the human qualities of the characters get lost in the significance of it all.
 And yet, there are those moments of brilliance.

 Ebert later put the film on his "Great Movies" list.
 A.D.
 Murphy of Variety wrote a mixed review as well, as did Vincent Canby in The New York Times:

 A comedy that can't quite support its tragic conclusion, which is too schematic to be honestly moving, but it is acted with such a sense of life that one responds to its demonstration of humanity if not to its programmed metaphors.

 The film opens and closes with original music by composer Jack Nitzsche, featuring an eerie bowed saw (performed by Robert Armstrong) and wine glasses.
 On the score, reviewer Steven McDonald:

 The edgy nature of the film extends into the score, giving it a profoundly disturbing feel at timeseven when it appears to be relatively normal.
 The music has a tendency to always be a little off-kilter, and from time to time, it tilts completely over into a strange little world of its own.

 The film won the "Big Five" Academy Awards at the 48th Oscar ceremony.
-These include the Best Actor for Jack Nicholson, Best Actress for Louise Fletcher, Best Direction for Forman, Best Picture, and Best Adapted Screenplay for Lawrence Hauben and Bo Goldman.
+These include the Best Actor for Jack Nicholson, Best Actress for Louise Fletcher, Best Director for Forman, Best Picture, and Best Adapted Screenplay for Lawrence Hauben and Bo Goldman.
 The film has a 93% rating at Rotten Tomatoes based on reviews from 115 critics, with an average rating of 9.1/10.
 The website's critics consensus reads: "Jack Nicholson and Louise Fletcher are worthy adversaries in One Flew Over the Cuckoo's Nest, with Miloš Forman's more grounded and morally ambiguous approach to Ken Kesey's surrealistic novel yielding a film of outsized power."
 The film has an 84 rating on Metacritic.

 While Kesey claimed never to have seen the movie, he disliked what he knew of it, which was confirmed by author Chuck Palahniuk, who wrote: "The first time I heard this story, it was through the movie starring Jack Nicholson.
 A movie that Kesey once told me he disliked."